Frederick Kroeber Sparrow: Achievements

-He was the honorary vice president of the 10th International Botanical Congress in Edinburgh in 1964, and a little over a decade later Sparrow was the president of the 2nd International Mycological Congress in Tampa, Florida for 1977.

 Other

 Frederick K. Sparrow was known among his students and colleagues to speak very well and chose his words wisely.
 This likely stemmed from his love and vast knowledge of literature.

-Sparrow's wife, Anna (Nan) Gabler attended the University of Michigan as well and was a literary scholar.
-She became highly active in the Episcopal church and did things such as actively participate in church policy discussions.
+Sparrow's wife, Anna (Nan) Gabler also attended the University of Michigan and was a literary scholar.
+She became highly active in the Episcopal church, actively participating in church policy discussions.
 She frequently urged other women to do the same, which Sparrow was incredibly supportive of.
-He was known to be very progressive with his views on women's equality and encouraged his wife's participation.
+He was known to be very progressive with regards to women's equality and encouraged his wife's participation.
 This was especially observed with his female students, whom he welcomed into his lab and treated like colleagues.

 He had two sons, Frederick T. Sparrow Sr., and George B. Sparrow, five grandsons, and one granddaughter.

 The best-known example of his author abbreviation is Rhizophydium stipitatum Sparrow 1957.